kingsleyh/haskell-exercises/LambdaCalculus.md

               z
 ```

 Here lambda x takes lambda y and returns lambda y.
-Lamba y then takes a z and returns it.
+Lamba y then takes the z and returns it.

 #### Free Variables